Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 Tor is known for adding an extra layer of privacy to your browsing sessions.
 Random relay points are set up to help redirect and conceal your true location.

-The only downside is that your data is not protected in anyway.
+The only downside is that your data is not protected in any way within the Tor network itself.
 Your connection is still exposed and can be intercepted in any one of the relays you’re passing through.

-If concealing your location is of the utmost importance, make sure your VPN works well with Tor to keep you protected.
+If concealing your location is of the utmost importance, make sure your VPN works well with Tor to keep you protected while browsing through the Tor network.

-5. Customer Support Is Fast, Friendly, & Professional
+5. Customer Support Is Available Through Multiple Channels

-If you ever run into any problems or questions, BlackVPN’s customer support is only an email, tweet, or chat away.
+If you ever run into any problems or questions, BlackVPN’s customer support is available through email, support tickets, and a searchable knowledge base.

-But if there’s one thing I’ve learned after reviewing over seventy VPNs, it’s that you can’t trust a company based on face value alone.
+But if there’s one thing I’ve learned after reviewing over eighty VPNs, it’s that you can’t trust a company based on face value alone.

 Just because they offer all of these options doesn’t mean they always work flawlessly.